Larry Janesky

-Lawrence "Larry" Janesky is an American businessman, entrepreneur, author and trainer.
+Lawrence Janesky (born August 25, 1964) is an American businessman, entrepreneur, author and trainer.
 Janesky is the founder and CEO of Contractor Nation & Basement Systems Inc. He is the co-founder of Total Basement Finishing, Inc., Supportworks, Inc., Dr. Energy Saver, Inc., and Klaus Roofing Systems.
 Janesky began his local basement waterproofing company (Connecticut Basement Systems) in 1987, serving homeowners in the Fairfield, New Haven, and New London, CT counties.
 CTBS has been in business for over 35 years and now serves all of CT's Counties and Westchester, NY.

 In his early years, Janesky pursued multiple opportunities to improve the basement waterproofing industry, with specific regard to its products & processes.
 Moisture build-up in a homes basement can be the catalyst for a multitude of other issues, including; cracked or crumbling foundations, mold growth, poor air quality in the home, and more.
 This inspired Janesky to continue to grow his business model, and launch the Basement Systems Network.
 This private network consists of 100s of local home improvement businesses across the US & Canada.
 In-network contractors have access to proprietary products, trainings, and resources.
-The public facing name of this network is now Contractor Nation, formerly Basement Systems, with many people still referring to Janesky as, "the All Things Basementy guy".
+The public facing name of all of Larry's businesses is Contractor Nation.
+Many people still refer to Janesky as, "the All Things Basementy guy".

-His passions don't end with home improvement, Janesky is an avid motocross racer, frequently competing in the longest non-stop cross country race in the world: the Baja 1000.
-His daily blog, www.Thinkdaily.com, has over 20k subscribers and his self-made motocross movie, Into the Dust, has been viewed more than 4.8 million times on YouTube.
-Now with multiple sequels available.

-He is also a proud Eagle Scout in the Boy Scouts of America.
+Janesky is an avid motocross racer, frequently competing in the Baja 1000.
+He is also an Eagle Scout in the Boy Scouts of America.

 Career

-Larry Janesky was born in Bridgeport Connecticut in 1964.
+Larry Janesky was born in Bridgeport, Connecticut in 1964.
 Active in boy scouts, he earned the Eagle Scout rank at age 14.
 He graduated high school at age 17 in 1982 from Bullard-Havens Technical High School located in Bridgeport, CT.
 He did not go to college but immediately began his career as a self-employed carpenter remodeling and building homes.
 He was contracted to build a 3,000 square foot house at age 18 and was spec building by age 20.

 In 1987 he started his own company providing basement waterproofing and radon mitigation services, calling it Connecticut Basement Systems.
 Janesky invented and developed a line of waterproofing products of which he was the exclusive installer.
 He acquired patents on his waterproofing products and currently holds 31 patents.

 In 1990, Janesky began creating a network of basement waterproofing contractors naming it Basement Systems, Inc. The contractors were made the exclusive dealers and installers in their area of the patented waterproofing products.
 Currently, there are over 220 dealers in the Basement System Dealer Network.